nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/3_sharing_objects.md

 }
 ```

+In the above code, you don't know what `source.registerListener` will do with the current `ThisEscape` instance states, which can be accessed through
+the `EventListener` instance, a potential risks to cause race condition.
 ## 1.1 Safe construction practices
 The `ThisEscape` class above also compromise the rule that never publishes the object reference before
 the construction of the object haven't been done.
 Because the object might be incompletely constructed.